 As much as I wanted our close contact to remain, I was well aware of the importance of medical procedure overriding my wishes.
 Within a few moments he was returned to me in my bunny rug, I was able to unwrap him and have skin-to-skin contact again while they stitched me up.

 As soon as I was back in my room, I took our clothes off and we remained together (like that) for 24 hours.
-I had also done this with my first son, because with a caesarean the bonding process is interrupted and delayed and it was important to me to have this contact.
+I had also done this with my first son, because our bonding had been interrupted and delayed, and it was important to me to have this contact.

 In Australia one in every four babies are born via a c-section.
 I’m hoping that in reading my story and the process I went through, that it could help change their birthing situation and make it a more pleasurable experience for all.

 Many women are no longer given a birthing option due to medical reasons or (sadly) public insurance/indemnity and are booked in for a caesarean delivery from 6 months gestation.

 It is important they know they can still take control of their situation and feel a part of bringing their baby into the world.
 I know that for me and my family, self-birthing Oliver was not only the most natural option afforded to us, but also the most tender.